 In 1989 the situation changed when the land and fishing rights were sold.
 Access to the site for paddling was denied.
 Paddlers continued to use the river in the closed fishing season gaining access to the river from the south bank.
 In 2009 the land on the north bank was sold to Lancaster Co housing Company Limited (LCH) who were sympathetic to the canoeist cause.
 They planned to build homes parallel to the river bank leaving a wide footpath to allow river access.
 They also planned to renovate the derelict mill building into small commercial units.

-Between April 1st and October 31st, Halton Rapids is a very popular angling venue, managed by Luneside Fishery.
+Between April 1st and October 31st Halton Rapids is used by anglers.

 All users are encouraged to share the space respectfully and responsibly at all times.

 Paddlers are respectfully requested to refrain from undue disturbance of angling, in the interests of ensuring all users can enjoy fair, shared, sustainable open access.

 IMPORTANT – SERIOUS HAZARD TO NAVIGATION

 The weir and hydro above Halton poses a significant danger to paddlers navigating downstream towards Halton Rapids.
 We recommend that you do not go near the top of Forge Weir.
 There is no longer a safe portage point around Forge Weir.